cagecorn/tile_crawler/README.md

 ### Hiring Mercenaries

-Click the buttons in the *Hire Mercenary* panel to recruit warriors, archers, healers or wizards.
+Click the buttons in the *Hire Mercenary* panel to recruit warriors, archers, healers or wizards, bard.
 Each mercenary costs gold and appears near the player.
 You may have up to five mercenaries at a time; when full you will be prompted to replace an existing ally.

 ### Shop and Skill System

 Spend collected gold in the shop to purchase items.
 Bought gear is placed in your inventory and can boost your stats when equipped.
-All skills are unlocked from the start and can be assigned to the **Skill1** and **Skill2** slots.
 When defining skills, include a numeric `cooldown` property.
 Passive or always-available skills should set it to `0`.

 ### Mercenary Skills